Code-Institute-Submissions/user_centric_stream_one_aoife_holidaysplease_travel_site/README.md

 #### 3. Wireframes

 After the initial planning stage, analog pen and paper wireframes were completed.
 From here I developed these wireframes further using [Balsamiq](https://www.balsamiq.com "Balsamiq Homepage").
 At this point I fine tuned down my features and layout.
 There were some cosmetic adjustments during the development process but on a whole the original mockups were followed quite closely.
-All wireframes have been included in a file labelled "Wireframe" for project review.
+All wireframes have been included in a file labelled [wireframes](wireframes/) for project review.

 #### 4. Overall Look and Feel